-I Tried Fake Freckles & I'm Not Convinced The Trend Is Here To Stay
+I Tried Fake Freckles & I'm Not Entirely Convinced

 My skin has always been a wash of pure alabaster: It burns rather than tans, and I'm always returning from vacations almost exactly the same shade of translucent pale that I was when I left.
 With skin like this, you may anticipate freckles, but I have none.
 Finding out how to do fake freckles, however, never really appealed to me.